-List of topics covered Recording business transactions, The adjusting and closing process, Merchandising operations, Receivables, Fixed assets, Investments, Liabilities, Equity, Statement of cash flows, Financial statement analysis.
-Teaching format The class will combine in-class explanation of the background material, problem-solving and some case discussions.
-Students will be expected to have read the background material and to have worked on the solution of assigned problems before coming to class.
+List of topics covered Recording business transactions, The adjusting and closing process, Merchandising operations, Inventory, Receivables, Fixed assets, Investments, Liabilities, Equity, Statement of cash flows, Financial statement analysis.
+Teaching format The class will combine in-class explanation of the background material, problem-solving and some exercises as examples.
+Students will be expected to have read the background material before coming to class and to work on the solution of assigned problems to consolidate the learning process.
 This will allow for a more efficient use of class time to cover only the more complex issues and to apply the theoretical concepts to realistic situations.

-cover only the more complex issues and to apply the theoretical concepts to realistic situations.
-Learning outcomes Knowledge and understanding: Knowledge and understanding of accounting systems, with particular focus on the international context and on book keeping methods Knowledge and understanding of business accounting systems Knowledge and understanding of the preparation of financial statements Knowledge and understanding of financial statement analysis tools Knowledge and understanding of business ratio analysis Ability to apply knowledge and understanding: Application of ratio analysis to evaluate firms' business performance and decisions Preparation of firm financial performance reports with a particular focus on service activities Analysis of the business performance of firms in the tourism, events and sports industries Application of basic accounting principles to firms engaging in different industry segments and activities Making judgments: Ability to assess the general situation of a firm from an analysis of its financial statements.
+problems to consolidate the learning process.
+This will allow for a more efficient use of class time to cover only the more complex issues and to apply the theoretical concepts to realistic situations.
+Loruning outcomes Vnoudodgo and undovetanding: Learning outcomes Knowledge and understanding: Knowledge and understanding of accounting systems, with particular focus on the international context and on book keeping methods Knowledge and understanding of business accounting systems Knowledge and understanding of the preparation of financial statements Knowledge and understanding of financial statement analysis tools Knowledge and understanding of business ratio analysis Ability to apply knowledge and understanding: Application of ratio analysis to evaluate firms' business performance and decisions Preparation of firm financial performance reports with a particular focus on service activities Analysis of the business performance of firms in the tourism, events and sports industries Application of basic accounting principles to firms engaging in different industry segments and activities Making judgments: Ability to assess the general situation of a firm from an analysis of its financial statements.
 Communication skills: Ability to communicate in writing the results of the analysis of simple business situations and financial statements.
 Learning skills: Ability to apply analytical and practical skills independently and in groups.